shipcod3/ble-fuzzingv2/README.md

     python3 ble_fuzzing.py automata/cyble-416045-02.dot /dev/ttyACM0 00:A0:50:00:00:03 ./ cyble-416045-02

-The fuzzer logs all performed queries in a report called `fuzzing_report.txt` which is saved in the provided data directory.
-A second report `fuzzing_cex_report.txt` is created that contains all input sequences that led to counterexamples, the corresponding observed outputs, and the performed state analysis.
-Furthermore, for every found counterexample a pcap log is created.
+The fuzzer logs all performed queries in a report called `fuzzing_report.txt`, which is saved in the provided data directory.
+A second report, `fuzzing_cex_report.txt`, is created that contains all input sequences that led to counterexamples, the corresponding observed outputs, and the performed state analysis.
+Furthermore, for every found counterexample, a pcap log is created.

 ![Fuzzing cex report](images/cex-analysis-output.png)